Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, they do, and that's got everybody really puzzled.

-As has been speculated, uh, ladies and gentlemen, one of the reasons why they might want to move on is that these weapons are easily tagged.
+As has been speculated, ladies and gentlemen, one of the reasons why they might want to move on is that these weapons are easily tagged.

-There aren't that many people around the world can build high-class, high-quality weapons of mass destruction are usually identifiable when you find them.
+There aren't that many people around the world can build high-class, high-quality weapons of mass destruction.

-Or do you want to deal with it uh privately behind closed doors or maybe use it as a bargaining chip?
+Or do you want to deal with it privately behind closed doors or maybe use it as a bargaining chip?

-Just one of the uh possibilities.
+Just one of the possibilities.

-Anyway, when we come back, I want to share with you some of the details the Supreme Court decision yesterday is even worse than we thought.
+Anyway, when we come back, I'm going to share with you some of the details.

 Do that right after this.